A pediatrician's guide to a healthy return to school this fall

 Teach and model healthy hand hygiene.

 Continue encouraging your kids to wash their hands frequently.
-This helps with COVID-19 and also with flu and other viruses that cause colds and can lead to pneumonia.
+This helps with viruses that cause colds and can lead to pneumonia.

 Do not send your child to school with symptoms.

 Screen your child for symptoms often.
-Ask if they have a sore throat.
+Ask if they have any new symptoms, not normal for them at the time of year such as sore throat or runny nose.
 Are they coughing?
 Having trouble breathing?
 Have they lost their sense of taste or smell?
 Have they been having chills or fever?
 Are they feeling unusually fatigued or tired?

 If your child is symptomatic, keep them home to help prevent or reduce the possible spread of viruses.
 If your child has fall allergies, it may be challenging to know exactly what is causing their symptoms.
 However, it’s safest to keep them home and discuss any questions with your child’s pediatrician or their allergist, if they have one.